W.A. Franke Honors College Honors Early Assurance Program (HEAP)

 The University of Arizona Franke Honors College has built an innovative partnership, in collaboration with the University of Arizona College of Medicine-Tucson, to develop Arizona’s future physicians.
 This program responds to the ever-changing delivery of health care and clinical research while encouraging students to thrive in a rigorous academic environment with professional mentoring.

-The goal of the program is to introduce a small cohort of Franke Honors students to the University COM’s integrated sciences and systems curriculum, interactive medical problem solving, team learning, and professional learning communities.
+The goal of the program is to introduce a small cohort of HEAP students to the College of Medicine-Tucson's integrated sciences and systems curriculum, interactive medical problem solving, team learning, and professional learning communities.
 The cohort will follow an academic plan to complete all medical school prerequisite coursework as well as individual learning modules to provide an early start to the content found in the medical school curriculum.

-Once admitted to the program, students will participate in the summer Franke HEAP Scholars Program between the summer of their junior and senior year.
-This summer program will provide students with an immersive-mentored experience with COM faculty and medical students.
-Students will be matched with a research mentor from a list of available COM Scholars’ faculty mentors and develop a clinical, basic or translational research project.
+Once admitted to the program, students will participate in the SUMMIT-MED (Summer Mentorship and Immersion Training) between the summer of their junior and senior year.
+This summer program will provide students with an immersive-mentored experience with College of Medicine-Tucson faculty and medical students.
+Students will be matched with a research mentor from a list of available College of Medicine-Tucson Scholars’ faculty mentors and develop a clinical, basic or translational research project.
 Scholars will have many opportunities to interact with medical, graduate, and other health professional students, and faculty to begin their socialization into the medical profession.
 Students are also required to participate in a Capstone Research forum with an oral presentation and poster session at the end of the program.
 Scholars will also attend a weekly 1-hour seminar series on topics such as Professionalism in Medicine, Careers in Medicine, Wellness, and Medical Ethics.
 The research project could form the basis for completing the Honors College thesis requirement.

-Students take and complete MCAT by spring 2023 (Date TBD).
+Students take and complete MCAT and receive scores ahead of admissions decisions.
+Final allowable test date is March 9, 2024.
 Applications are evaluated for admission to the program.

 Interviews conducted in April of Junior Year.